willdurand-slides/introduction-to-react-native/pauling.md

 ### It is still alpha

-It works and you can use in production, but:
+It works and you can use it in production, but:

 - navigation is not solved
 - you may find bugs